slave-blocker/voider/README.md

 # voider

 Be your own phonecentral.
-Make phonecalls to 10.i.s.p
+Make phonecalls to 10.i.s.p !

-i is the index of the network namespace, s ist the number of the subnet, and p is the number of the phone.
+The index of the network namespace is i, s is the number of the subnet, and p is the number of the phone.

 How to install :